cakephp/docs/pt/orm/database-basics.rst

     Indicates the character set to use when sending SQL statements to the server.
 This defaults to the database's default encoding for all databases other than DB2.
-If you wish to use UTF-8 encoding with mysql connections you must use 'utf8' without the hyphen. timezone
+If you wish to use UTF-8 encoding with MySQL connections you must use 'utf8' without the hyphen. timezone
     Server timezone to set.